parsavision/rust-tiny-steps/README.md

 | | **Exercise 258** | Generic trait implementation | Blanket implementations |
 | | **Exercise 259** | Monomorphization concept | How generics work at compile time |
 | 📝 | **Exercise 260** | Generic container | Building generic containers |

-Understood.
-I will continue the `README.md` in English.

-Here is the continuation of **PHASE 9** and the start of **PHASE 10: Collections & Iterators** for your Rust exercises.

 ---